 This list isn’t comprehensive by a long shot, but here’s a list of some terms I use when describing trades.
 Nothing earth shattering, like “bipping” someone (hat remains tipped towards Thorzul), but just some terminology I’ll throw out from time to time.

-- junk wax extravaganza : names says it all; often times associated with a team dump
+junk wax extravaganza : name says it all; often times associated with a team dump

 Feel free to use ’em (they’re free!), and post a few of your favorites in the comment section.